FelixOnline/v2/content/articles/2011-5-12-massacre-in-kenya.md

  - /politics/1208/massacre-in-kenya
 imported: true
 comments:
+ - value: >
- - Tut tutthe picture shown is not a Turkana herder but a poor innocent Samburu  Please dont dishonour this man so and change the picture
+     Tut tut...the picture shown is not a Turkana herder but a poor innocent Samburu !
+Please don't dishonour this man so, and change the picture.

 # Article Taxonomies
 categories: